dfsbora/latex-math-model/README.md

 python data/simplify_dataset.py  [--mask_formulas] [--mask_text] [--merge_math_commands]
 ```

-## Model architecture
+## Model architectures
-The baseline model architecture used in this project is a multilayer LSTM.
+The baseline model architecture used in this project is a multilayer LSTM, small and larger scale; and a Transformer.
-The other architecture used is [Universal Transformer](https://arxiv.org/abs/1807.038199)

 ## Usage

-### Train

-python train.py [--data_path data/algebra.tex]  [--disable_wandb]

-For a quicker train test, use algebra.tex file.
-Default uses the cleaned data.tex file

-wandb environment is disabled with --disable_wandb on command line

-### Prompt
-python prompt.py --model_path model_YYYYMMDD-HHMMSS.pth --vocab_path vocab_mappings_YYYYMMDD-HHMMSS.pkl --initial_str "Given a matrix A," --predict_len 200 --temperature 0.8

-### Installation

-### Training

-### Testing
+### Evaluation
+For domain-specific metrics, save the generated prompts of interest as rows under 'Generated text' column csv file.
+Then execute
+$ evaluate_domain_specific_metrics

 ## Acknowledgments
 The initial idea for this project was inspired by Andrej Karpathy's blog post ["The Unreasonable Effectiveness of Recurrent Neural Networks"](https://karpathy.github.io/2015/05/21/rnn-effectiveness)